diodesign/diosix/README.md

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

 Press `Control-c` to exit.
-Note that you will be [billed](https://cloud.google.com/run/pricing) by Google for any resources used to build and run this container beyond your free allowance.
-The Google Cloud Run documentation is [here](https://cloud.google.com/run).
+Note you will be [billed](https://cloud.google.com/run/pricing) by Google for any resources used to build and run this container beyond your free allowance.
+Google Cloud Run documentation is [here](https://cloud.google.com/run).

 ### Build a Diosix Docker container <a name="container"></a>

-If you do not wish to use GitHub Packages nor Google Cloud Run, you can build and run the container environment from the latest Diosix source code entirely on your own system.
-Navigate to a suitable directory, and use these commands to fetch, build, and run a Diosix Docker contaimer tagged `diosix:latest`:
+If you do not wish to use GitHub Packages nor Google Cloud Run, you can build and run the container environment from the latest Diosix source code.
+Navigate to a suitable directory, and use these commands to fetch, build, and run a Diosix Docker contaimer tagged `diosix`:

 ```
 git clone --recurse-submodules https://github.com/diodesign/diosix.git
 cd diosix
 docker build . --file Dockerfile --tag diosix
-docker run --rm diosix:latest
+docker run --rm diosix
 ```

 Press `Control-c` to exit.